 The loch itself is obscured behind some hills, but a short hike along the Scavaig takes you farther inland and rewards you with your first glimpses of the hidden lake.

 Loch Coruisk truly is a wondrous place, and you can almost understand why legends of a water horse and other mythical creatures have sprung up around the area.
 The mountains are so majestic and imposing, and they and the lake seem to conceal secrets that you can’t help but want to discover.

-Scenery aside, one of the best things about the hike around Loch Coruisk is that the rocks you’ll be scrambling over have a sandpaper-like texture that
+Scenery aside, one of the best things about the hike around Loch Coruisk is that the rocks have a sandpaper-like texture that

-The four of us also were nearly alone, having only had two other couples and a young child on our boat with us when we arrived.
+The four of us also were nearly alone, as there were only two other couples and a young child on our boat with us.
 As such, our group easily and naturally spread out, leaving us feeling like we had the entire amazing place to ourselves.
 Even if you have a couple of tours or a larger group arriving at once, the area is so large that it shouldn’t feel crowded.

-While I could have continued scrambling along the lakeside indefinitely, exploring hidden corners and seeing what was around each rocky outcrop, the four of us also took some time to just sit down on the boulders, legs dangling toward the water, and enjoy the peaceful view.
+While I could have continued scrambling along the lakeside indefinitely, exploring hidden corners and seeing what was around each rocky outcrop, the four of us also took some time to just sit down on the boulders and enjoy the peaceful view.
 I encourage you to do the same at some point in your hike: sit back, relax, and let your worries melt into the rocks around you as you marvel at the natural beauty of the landscape.

 With the blue skies and the warm weather, the ride back to Elgol was such a delight.
 We were sorry to watch the mountains fade into the distance behind us, but as we drew closer to Elgol the afternoon light fell beautifully upon the colorful and charming homes that clung to the rocky shores beside us.
 We had been impressed by the views on the way out, but they were simply stunning as the sun was setting on our way back.